 I took up squash when I was 15.
-1 (beginning), I found it rather difficult because it's very hard to practise this sport professionally, and 2 (then) I hadn't done much hard exercise.
-However, 3 (soon) I got used to it, it became easier.
-In fact, it was not 4 (long) I learned most of the tricks of this sport, and enjoyed it a lot.
+In the beginning (beginning), I found it rather difficult because it's very hard to practise this sport professionally, and by then(then) I hadn't done much hard exercise.
+However, as soon as (soon) I got used to it, it became easier.
+In fact, it was not long before (long) I learned most of the tricks of this sport, and enjoyed it a lot.
 Squash is a great sport.
-5 (with), it keeps you fit.
-6 (from) this, it improves your concentration, and helps you feel great.
-7 (all), it's a great sport.
+To begin with (with), it keeps you fit.
+Apart from this (from) this, it improves your concentration, and helps you feel great.
+All in all (all), it's a great sport.
 I believe it's really worth taking up as long as you don't practise too much.